WHAT IS A WATERSHED?

 A watershed that is relatively undeveloped is likely to have high water quality.
 When water is allowed to fall on and flow over natural surfaces, it tends to move more slowly, cause less erosion, filter through vegetation and soils, and have a chance to soak into the ground and recharge groundwater.
 The water quality of watersheds containing development, however, is negatively impacted by pavement, storm drains, dams, and other types of artificial surfaces, all of which change how water moves across the landscape and what substances that water comes into contact with, quickly and profoundly affecting water quality.
 Water moving across hardscape or disturbed surfaces picks up accumulated pollutants, causes flooding and erosion, and carries pollution into receiving waters.

-Here in San Diego County we have at least nine coastal draining watersheds (the exact number depends on how they have been delineated for management reasons).
+Here in San Diego County we have eleven coastal draining watersheds (though the exact number depends on how they have been delineated for management reasons).
 Watersheds do not notice or heed political boundaries, and many of ours cross county or state lines, or even the international border.
 They stretch from the mountains in the east to our bays, lagoons, and beaches in the west.

-For ten years from 2008 to 2018, San Diego Coastkeeper ran the state’s largest volunteer-based freshwater monitoring program, which kept an eye of the health of our watersheds and the rivers and streams that within them.
-You can read more about our volunteer water quality monitoring program here, and learn about our ongoing seasonal stormwater monitoring here.
+For ten years from 2008 to 2018, San Diego Coastkeeper ran the state’s largest volunteer-based freshwater monitoring program, which kept an eye on the health of our watersheds and the rivers and streams within them.
+You can read more about our science programs here.